brandonpdavis/Code-Challenge/README.md

+<h1>San Fran Food Finder</h1>
+This starter app leverages Azure Maps and data from the city and county of San Francisco.
+It is a quick set up and you can get a working app up and running leveraging the free tier from Azure.

 ## Getting Started
 This is a sample project that allows end users to search for food trucks in a given area.
+This is a basic app that can be built off on.
+Currently it leverages extenal services, but is set up to where you can set up local data, set proxy end points, etc.

 ## SFData and API Key Setup
 These steps are necessary to get started regardless of local setup